ArseniSkobelev/golang-mongodb-todo-app-api/README.md

 &nbsp;

 **(localhost:3001)/changeTodoStatus** - (POST, {"Owner": USERNAME, "Title": TITLE, "NewStatus": NEWSTATUS}) Changes the given todo's status to the given new status variable.
 Deletes the todo afterwards to keep a clean db.
+Returns - positive or negative message based on the outcome of the request.